Fasting the Right Way: The 3 Phases to Success

 Abnehmen durch Fasten

-Fasting means "a holiday from food".
-Voluntary food deprivation cleanses the body from the inside.
-But that's not all: negative thoughts are also eliminated and make way for a new lightness.
-Despite the positive effects, small obstacles in the form of discomfort can arise during the fasting phases.
-What can you do about headaches and feelings of hunger and how do you make a good start?
+Fasting means a "vacation from food."
+Voluntarily abstaining from food cleanses the body from within.
+But that's not all: negative thoughts are also released, making way for a new sense of lightness.
+Despite the positive effects, minor obstacles in the form of discomfort can arise during fasting periods.
+What can you do about headaches and hunger pangs, and how do you even get off to a good start?

 Fasting often leads to a noticeable improvement in health.
-Common consequences of fasting are:
+Common effects of fasting include:

 • firmer skin